leofavre/canivete-with-rollup/README.md

 // => 12
 ```

-7. Finally, use the following shell command to build your project:
+Use the following shell command to build your project:

 ```shell
 $ rollup -c